 CBD is a type of cannabinoid, which is a chemical that occurs naturally in cannabis plants.
 CBD is not a psychoactive chemical.

 Cannabis contains several different chemicals.
 One of these, called delta-9 tetrahydrocannabinol (THC), is psychoactive.

 Unlike CBD, THC can change a person's mental state or produce a high.

 There are many different CBD oil products available, and the amount of CBD in them may vary.

-As cannabis is used as a recreational drug, there is some controversy over the use of products made from cannabis plants.
+As many people use cannabis as a recreational drug, there is some controversy surrounding the medicinal use of products containing ingredients from cannabis plants.

 CBD oil and arthritis pain relief

 Arthritis is the leading cause of disability in the United States, affecting over 50 million Americans.
 The two most common types of arthritis are: